MathyouMB/website/src/content/articles/hidden-cost-of-remote-work-on-developer-growth.md

 While there are valid reasons for this—such as the need to protect developer time (and by extension, reduce costs)—_I can’t help but wonder if it’s also influenced by the developer culture of generally being resistant towards meetings._

-For an early-career developer working remotely, the absence of casual “hallway chats” and exclusion from product or customer-oriented meetings leaves almost no opportunities to develop the ability to adapt to different corporate audiences.
+For an early-career developer working remotely, the absence of casual “hallway chats” and exclusion from product or customer-oriented meetings **leaves very few chances** to develop skills for navigating diverse corporate interactions.

-Most of my days are spent sitting at my desk, coding in isolation, with standup often being the only interaction I have with coworkers.
-While I initially appreciated the efficiency this setup offered, I’ve started to question its long-term impact.
-I now see how this lack of engagement could hinder the development of essential skills and, ultimately, affect the progression of my career.
+While I initially appreciated having my day mostly be spent coding in isolation, I now have the thought in the back of my mind that I've missed out on chances to develop skills I'll need down the road.

-This realization doesn’t change the fact that I still enjoy remote work and the flexibility it brings to my life.
-But it does mean that I need to be more intentional about seeking out opportunities to develop these skills.
-If I were in an office setting, these moments might occur more naturally, however for someone in my situation, advocating to join customer interviews, product discussions, or stakeholder presentations is essential.
+This realization doesn’t change the fact that I value the flexibility and autonomy remote work brings to my life, but it has shown me the importance of making a conscious effort to seek out opportunities to join meetings like customer interviews, product discussions, and stakeholder presentations.
+In an office setting, these moments might arise naturally, but as a remote worker, I need to actively pursue them to ensure I don’t fall behind in developing critical skills and continue to grow.

-Ultimately, technical expertise will only take you so far.
-To grow as a developer and a professional, it’s important to step outside the comfort zone of purely technical discussions and engage in conversations that align with broader business goals.
-Remote work might make this more challenging for those early in their career, but with intentional effort, it’s possible to bridge the gap and ensure you’re building the skills that matter for the long run.